-- Citations will be issued by the Department of Public Safety for violation of traffic and parking regulations; a copy will be affixed to the vehicle in violation. - A sixth traffic citation will result not only in a violation fee but also in the suspension c parking privileges.
-Suspended vehicles may be parked only in the W-5 Lot (Dedman Center lot). - Students securing a parking permit using fraudulent registration information or displaying a fictitious permit will result in the suspension of parking privileges and referral to the Dean of Students for further action. - Improperly parked vehicles that interfere with usual staff functions, such as maintenance, delivery, emergency vehicles, etc., will be towed.
-Vehicles that damage lawns o other landscape will be towed. - 5.
-In situations where the violation warrants, a vehicle either may be towed or immobilize by the use of a mechanical "boot."
+- 1. Citations will be issued by the Department of Public Safety for violation of traffic and parking regulations; a copy will be affixed to the vehicle in violation. - 2.
+A sixth traffic citation will result not only in a violation fee but also in the suspension of parking privileges.
+Suspended vehicles may be parked only in the W-5 Lot (large lot south of Dedman Center). - 3.
+Students securing a parking permit using fraudulent registration information or displaying a fictitious permit will result in the suspension of parking privileges and referral to the dean of students for further action. - 4.
+Improperly parked vehicles that interfere with usual staff functions, such as maintenance, delivery, emergency vehicles, etc., will be towed.
+Vehicles that damage lawns or other landscape will be towed. - 5.
+In situations where the violation warrants, a vehicle either may be towed or immobilized by the use of a mechanical "boot."
 If the "boot" is used, the violator must not under any circumstances try to move the vehicle.
 Any attempt to move the vehicle will result in damage to the locking device and/or the vehicle.
-SMU IS NOT RESPONSIBLE FOR.

-THE DAMAGE TO A VEHICLE THAT IS MOVED WHILE SECURED BY A BOOT.
+SMU IS NOT RESPONSIBLE FOR THE DAMAGE TO A VEHICLE THAT IS MOVED WHILE SECURED BY A BOOT.
 ANY DAMAGE TO THE "BOOT" WILL BE CHARGED TO THE VEHICLE OWNER.